Gundagani/simple-interest-project/README.md

 # simple-interest-project
-A shell script project to calculate simple interest
+A project to calculate simple interest problems.